guosheng/refinenet/README.md

 We also include a demo script to evaluate the trained models, e.g., in terms of IoU scores:
 * `demo_refinenet_evaluate_voc.m` to evaluate the segmentation performance of the trained model;

+We include the improved version of chained pooling in this code, which may achieve better result than using the above provided models.

 # Training